The Young Blood Chronicles: Alone Together

 Stump, Wentz, Hurley, and Trohman are bound and set up to be tormented in separate rooms in an abandoned building.
-Stump is hooked to machines in a chapel, Wentz surrounded by paparazzi-like mannequins, Trohman subjected to angry children throwing food and Hurley forced to listen to music and watch television.
+Stump is hooked to machines in a chapel, Wentz surrounded by paparazzi-like mannequins, Trohman subjected to angry children throwing food and Hurley forced to listen to loud music and watch television.
 Wentz seduces one of his captors, then kills her with a hook she was wearing.
 He runs down the corridors of the building looking for the others while escaping the Vixens.
 Wentz frees "The Herald" (Big Sean) and while attempting to rescue Stump, attaches the hook to where his hand was.
-Wentz fails to free him as the women shot him with a tranquilizing dart.
+Wentz fails to free him as the women shoot him with a tranquilizing dart.
 In the meantime, the device Stump is hooked to slowly, with a gauge that says "Evil-Meter", turns him more and more evil.

 The band is handcuffed, blindfolded, and forced into a van.

 My Songs Know What You Did In The Dark (Light Em Up)

-"The Problem Solver" (2 Chainz), with assistance from Vixens, burn and destroy various Fall Out Boy merchandise.
-The video ends by showing the tied up and bound "Defenders" in the back of a van.
+"The Problem Solver" (2 Chainz), with assistance from Vixens, burns and destroys various Fall Out Boy merchandise.
+The video ends by showing the tied up and bound Defenders in the back of a van.

 The Mighty Fall

-The van "The Defenders" are trapped in is set on fire, but they are unbound by Stump's hook and escape in time.
-They are welcomed to a gang of children, armed with various weapons.
+The van the Defenders are trapped in is set on fire, but they are unbound by Stump's hook and escape in time.
+They are welcomed to a gang of children led by The Kid, armed with various weapons.
 The band flees to the woods, with the kids on their tail.
 All but Stump are eventually caught and beaten by the children.
 Stump escapes to an open patch of the forest.
-The leader of the children is Samuel Caruana, who plays a boombox, the sound from which transforms Stump to his evil, yellow-eyed state.
-The Herald (Big Sean) saves Stump and "The Defenders" by killing the boy, yet is beaten, then killed by the Vixens.
+The Kid corners Stump with a boombox, the sound from which transforms Stump to his evil, yellow-eyed state.
+The Herald saves Stump by killing the Kid, yet is beaten and killed by the Vixens.
 The remaining children cease their violence and flee, while the band members they have beaten all collapse in the woods.

 Just One Yesterday

 The band wakes up the next morning in the forest, separated and barely aware of what happened the night before.
-While desperately looking for help and civilization, they each encounter the same snake from the previous Young Volcanoes video, which triggers their memories.
+While desperately looking for help and civilization, they each encounter the same snake from the previous "Young Volcanoes" video, which triggers their memories.
 Stump hitches a ride from a woman driving a 1968 Dodge D100 (Foxes) who finds and picks up the rest of the Defenders.
 She pulls up to an abandoned hospital, where it is revealed that she, "The Death Adder", is also evil.
-Her eyes turn pure black, and she then plays her truck's radio, (the same music in the boy's boom box) sending Stump back into his trance.
+Her eyes turn pure black, and she then plays her truck's radio, the same music in the Kid's boom box, sending Stump back into his trance.
 Wentz, Hurley and Trohman flee into the hospital as Stump preys on them.